pusher/chatkit-android/README.md

 - Creating, joining and deleting rooms
 - Adding and removing users to rooms
 - Sending and receiving messages to and from rooms
-- Seeing who is currently "in" a room
+- Seeing who is currently in a room
-- Seeing who's currently typing in a room
+- Seeing who's currently online

 ## Setup